Katie Holloway Bridge: Career

 Starting in 2006, Holloway competed in the Sitting Volleyball Championship in Roermond, the Netherlands placing in fifth.
 Every year following she competed and won several medals in the sport.
 In 2007, she won a silver medal, in the Sitting Volleyball Invitational which took place in Shanghai, China.
 The next year winning another medal, this time bronze, in a Sitting Volleyball tournament in Egypt.
 The next year Holloway decided to compete in two sports, she played basketball for the Matadors and the same year competed in the Paralympics in Beijing, China.
 In basketball she was named Second Team All Big West Conference, which was only over shadowed by her win at the Paralympics.
 Holloway and her team won silver in the US Women’s Sitting Volleyball in China that year.
 She would go on to win several more medals for Sitting Volleyball.

 In 2009, she won a gold medal in the Euro-Cup, and would also be named Best Blocker in the games.
 She continued on her winning streak by winning a silver medal, U.S. Women’s Sitting Volleyball Team at the Sitting Volleyball Championship in Edmond, Oklahoma, the first medal she won on US soil.
 After taking a year off she returned to the sport with new ambition.
 After rigorous strength training and with the help of family and friends Holloway returned to the Paralympics.
 In 2012 Holloway and her teammates walked away with the silver medal for the U.S. Women’s Sitting Volleyball Team in London that year.
-They were beaten by The Republic of China for the gold.
+They were beaten by the Republic of China for the gold.

-Team USA competed at the World Championships in Elblag, Poland in June 2014.
+Team USA competed at the World Championships in Elbląg, Poland in June 2014.
 Holloway, as part of Team USA, have scored 24 points with 23 kills and 62 attacks.
 Therefore, she and her team won silver and had their closest finish ever against China in an international tournament, 23–25, 25–22, 19–25, 25–21, 17–15.

 Holloway was a member of the USA Paralympic women's volleyball team which won the gold medal at the 2015 Parapan American Games in Toronto, at the 2016 Summer Paralympics in Rio de Janeiro, and at the 2020 Summer Paralympics in Tokyo.